ayoungblood/lumozel/README.md

 Lumozel
 =======

 The Lumozel is a musical controller for live instrumentation based on non-contact sensing.
 It is played with the hands, and notes are triggered by passing the hands through a laser-phototransistor detector.
 Pitch is determined by the position of the hands along the horizontal axis.
 The Lumozel hardware is made to be highly modular and expandable, and the software allows for a variety of configurations.
+The software lets the user control a number of parameters, and handles communication with other devices (via MIDI, OSC, etc).

 Lumozel is a project which has both a hardware component and a software component.
 This repository contains the development of the software component, which can also be used with other [Arduino](http://www.arduino.cc/)-based controller hardware setups.
 Currently, plans and schematics for the hardware are unavailable, but will be made available as soon as possible.